Skip to content

 Owning a horse is a serious financial commitment not to be taken lightly.
 If anything goes wrong, the costs associated with an emergency can be especially expensive, so it’s worthwhile to consider protecting yourself against unexpected situations.

-If you’re concerned that you couldn’t afford emergency vet fees or if you could manage without the income your horse brings, horse insurance can give you peace of mind.
+If you’re concerned that you couldn’t afford emergency vet fees or if you could manage without the income your horse brings, horse insurance, like any form of pet insurance, can give you peace of mind.
 Insurance for horses can cover the loss of your horse, veterinary fees, equipment and more.

 Is horse insurance worth it?